 Throughout the summer we visit the vineyards and talk with the growers about the progress of the grapes and the plans for harvest.
 As harvest draws near we are in regular contact, discussing the sugar and acid levels in the grapes.
 When the decision is made to harvest, we load our harvest bins into a rental truck and head for the vineyards.
 The grapes are picked for us by the vineyard crew and we hurry home with our raw material.

 At the winery we fork lift the picking bins up to the mezzanine where we can hand sort the grapes to ensure that only good clusters fall to the destemmer below.
-Stems are removed, the berries are crushed and the grapes fall into a stainless steel vat ready for fermentation.
+Stems are removed and the grapes fall into a stainless steel vat ready for fermentation.

-Once secondary fermentation is finished the wine is transferred out of the barrel, the lees are washed out of the bottom of the barrel, and the wine is returned to the barrel.
-Potassium metabisulfite is added to the wine and the barrel is moved to barrel room (55°F) for the wine to age.
+Once secondary fermentation is finished potassium metabisulfite is added to the wine and the barrel is moved to the barrel room (55°F) for the wine to age.
 The barrels are sampled and topped monthly.

 After a year, we begin experimenting with different blends of wine from the various barrels and grape varieties.
-When we find the best combination, we blend the wines to prepare for bottling.
-Bottling generally occurs 20 months after harvest.
+When we find the best combination, we blend the wines and return them to the barrels for additional aging.
+Bottling generally occurs 18-22 months after harvest.